 The Galaxy S10 5G is real, it’s here, and if you’re willing to part with $1,299, you can have blistering 5G speeds in the palm of your hand at this very moment.
-After years of wireless carriers reassuring us 5G was just around the corner, it’s hard to believe they’re finally starting to deliver.
+After years of wireless carriers telling us what 5G is and promising that the new 5G networks were just around the corner, it’s hard to believe they’re finally starting to deliver.

 The S10 5G will dazzle you with data speeds you could only dream of.
 But when you’re not connected to 5G — which will be most of the time at this point — Samsung’s first 5G handset is a Galaxy S10+ with a couple of extra perks.

 Even when you're on 4G, you'll appreciate the Galaxy S10 5G's massive 6.7-inch display, which dwarfs the 6.4-inch Galaxy S10+.
 You also get a time of flight (ToF) sensor on the rear that enables more convincing portraits.
 Unfortunately, however, between the phone’s high price and 5G clearly being a work in progress, now isn’t quite the right time to buy the S10 5G.

 - The Galaxy S10 5G launched on Verizon’s 5G network, which has been deployed in Chicago and Minneapolis and will hit 30 cities by the end of the year.
 AT&T added the phone on June 17, but only for corporate customers.
 Sprint added the phone to its network on June 21, and the S10 5G launches on T-Mobile's 5G network in six cities on June 28.

 - On Verizon’s 5G network in Chicago, the phone averaged just shy of 700 Mbps, and peaked at just under 1.1 Gbps in our testing.

 - The S10 5G has the same processor and three of the same cameras as the Galaxy S10 and S10 Plus, but adds depth-sensing, time-of-flight sensors on the front and back.